hawcx/sdk_docs/docs/android/template-project.md

 ## Next Steps

 - Please visit the [Java Integration Guide](java-integration.md) to understand the template code better and implement different functions.
-- Explore additional [HawcxFramework Features](features.md) to enhance your app's security
+- Explore additional [Hawcx Features](features.md) to enhance your app's security
-- Check our [Best Practices](best-practices.md) guide for optimal usage of HawcxFramework
+- Check our [Best Practices](best-practices.md) guide for optimal usage of Hawcx

 Congratulations!
-You now have a fully functional Android project with HawcxFramework integration, ready for you to build upon.
+You now have a fully functional Android project with HawcxAuth integration, ready for you to build upon.